d2s/Documentation/_posts/2018-04-11-Snapshots.md

 title:  "Snapshots"
 permalink: snapshots
 ---
-Snapshot is an effective method for saving changed and deleted data.
-Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted data are saved as separate files in a snapshot.
-Files which are not changed are  hardlinks to the original file in the snapshot.
+Utilizing snapshot is an effective method for restore of previous versions of data and deleted files.
+Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted files are saved as separate files in a snapshot.
+Files which are not changed are hardlinks to the original file.

+If a `file.txt` is saved in snapshot number one and never changed or deleted, the file `file.txt` in the latest snapshot is just a hardlink to the original file.
+If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.

 ## What is a snapshots?